Sunway Logo

 Cabins

-This thrill-packed ship has endless ways to fill your days between scenery scoping and wow-worthy memory-making.
-From the shriek-inducing Tidal Wave℠, the first boomerang style slide at sea to kid-favourite Splashaway Bay℠.
+This thrill-packed ship has endless ways to fill your days between scenery scoping and whoa-worthy memory making.
+From the shriek inducing Tidal Wave℠, the first boomerang style slide at sea to kid favorite Splashaway Bay℠.
 Plus the coolest ice rink entertainment and mouthwatering meals at every turn.

 In the unlikely event that a guest onboard being charged the daily automatic gratuity does not receive satisfactory service, the guest may request to modify the daily amount at their discretion by visiting Guest Services onboard and will be able to do so until the morning of their departure.
 Guests who have pre-paid their gratuity will not see a daily charge during their cruise.